kgwebsites/model3alert/README.md

 # model3alert
-A puppeteer scraper and alerter when model 3 lease option becomes available on website.
+A puppeteer scraper and twilio alerter when model 3 lease option becomes available on website.